-2. The NWDAFdsf may reject the subscription request if the NWDAF is not allowed to retrieve data from the NWDAFDSF.
-In this case, the NWDAF may need to collect data from the OAM/NFs directly.
+2. The NWDAFdsf may reject the subscription request if the NWDAF is not allowed to retrieve data from the NWDAdsf.
+In this case, the NWDAF may need to collect data from the NFs directly.

-If the NWDAFdsf has no related network data, it invokes Nnf_EventExposure_Subscribe (NF ID, Event ID, Target of Event Reporting, other information related to data collection ) to collect the data from the OAM/NFs identified by the NF ID.
+If the NWDAFdsf has no related network data, it invokes Nnf_EventExposure_Subscribe (NF ID, Event ID, Target of Event Reporting ) to collect the data from the NFs identified by the NF ID.